dustming/basinmaker/docs/installation.rst

 Overview
 ========

-BasinMaker is a python package depends on several existing GIS platforms.
+BasinMaker is a python package work on several existing GIS platforms.
 So, the installation of BasinMaker includes two steps: 1) setup the python environment for the dependent GIS platforms; and 2) install BasinMaker itself.

 Two installation modes (light installation and full installation) are available.
 The light installation will allow user to use BasinMaker to post process an existing routing product, such as the Basinmaker derived North American lake-river routing product.
 But it cannot be used to delineate a lake-river routing structure from DEM.
 The combination of BasinMaker light installation and the North American lake-river routing product could generate lake-river routing structures satisfying many user modeling demands.
 While the full installation of BasinMaker enables users to delineate a new lake-river routing structure from a user specified DEM.